 Skip to content

-Citrix · /// HDX & ICA Load Testing
+Citrix · /// Load Testing

-Validate Citrix capacity before production — not in the incident review.
+Validate Citrix capacity before production.
+Not in the incident review.

-7-step Citrix wizard — Basic (ICA) + Enhanced (HDX), all auth flows.
+7-step Citrix wizard.
+Basic (ICA), Enhanced (HDX), all auth flows.

 The Problem

-Generic load tools don’t speak Citrix.
+Generic load tools don’t model Citrix workloads.

 Auth flows trip every other tool.

 StoreFront, Gateway, PNAgent, and External Login each have their own quirks.
-Without dedicated handling, capacity tests stall before the user even opens an app.
+Without dedicated wizard handling, capacity tests stall before the user even opens an app.

 Capacity claims that don’t survive Monday.